NicoVenturin/NicoVenturin/README.md

-My name is Nicolas Venturin.
+⭐My name is Nicolas Venturin.

-I'm an Argentinian developer currently working on a couple of projects
+🇦🇷I'm an Argentinian developer currently working on a couple of projects

-I'm experienced in python and java and currently learning gdscript and c# for game development
+👾I'm experienced in python and java and currently learning gdscript and c# for game development

-willing to help on any small projects
+🧉willing to help on any small projects